Skip to main content

 Area(s) of Expertise

-Dr. Hoggan is an Associate Professor in the Educational Leadership, Policy and Human Development Department.
+Dr. Hoggan is a Professor in the Educational Leadership, Policy and Human Development Department.
 His research addresses transformative learning, or those experiences that dramatically affect how people experience, conceptualize, and interact with the world around them.
 He has studied transformative learning with a wide range of research participants, including postsecondary and graduate students, cancer survivors, military veterans, and migrants.

 Emanating from this work with migrants and their host communities is a key contemporary focus of Dr. Hoggan's work: civic learning in adulthood.
 An Editorial Board Member of the UNESCO Chair of Lifelong Learning in Kyiv, Ukraine, Dr. Hoggan delivers regular lectures on "Learning for Democracy" to four participating Ukrainian universities.
 He is also Co-director of the "Institute of Civic Studies and Learning for Democracy."